Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 Diffusion is everywhere in living matter and beyond.
 We encounter diffusion routinely in our daily lives.

 **Diffusion** is a spontaneous net movement of matter (e.g., molecules, atoms) from regions of high concentration to a region of low concentration.
 Stated differently, diffusion is a transfer of mass that causes the distribution of molecules, or atoms to be more uniform in space as time evolves.

 **Q.9.
 Can you think about everyday examples of diffusion in your life?**

 ### Is this Diffusion?

 Take a look at the following [video](https://www.youtube.com/watch?v=5JuEomRki_M)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5JuEomRki_M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Q.10.
 Is this diffusion? why or why not?
 How can you tell?**